PhysicalOrganic/DesiSequencer/README.md

     3. Run the program.
 The output will be a text file with the scan data which can be processed, plotted, and used to determine sequence information.

-    4. Use the remaining Python scripts of `DesiSequencer` to parse the converted data files.
+    4. Use the remaining Python scripts of `DesiSequencer` to parse the converted data files. <-- Past this section is a little fuzzy-->

+    4.1 - Activate desi environment with `conda activate desi`

     5. In `sequence.py`, scroll down the the "if __name__ == "__main__": portion of the script.
        You can enter the path to the converted datafile here.